-Apply the weight to the correct point on the rim.
-Rotate the wheel to the next WAP position (2, Fig. 5.23), put the stick-on weight on the gauge arm and apply the weight at the left plane reference point.
-After applying the balance weights perform a Test Run.
+Rotate the wheel to the next position, put the stick-on weight on the gauge arm and apply the weight for the remaining position.
+After applying the balance weights perform a Check Spin.

-5.9.2 Check spin It is good practice to perform a check spin after applying the weights.
+It is good practice to perform a check spin after applying the weights.
 Spin the wheel.
-Having finished the Test Run, if the wheel is balanced correctly, both the numerical indicators should indicate 000.To check how much imbalance is left: Select the FINE key (Fig. 5-25).
-Note: The operator should decide if applying the stated weight.
+Having finished the Run, if the wheel is balanced correctly, both the numerical indicators should indicate 000.
+To check how much imbalance is left: Select the FINE key.
+The operator should decide if applying additional weight is required.

-5.9.3 Results recalculation.
-After spinning a wheel it is possible to enter new rim data or select another weight mode.
-The results are recalculated automatically, if possible.
-Selecting another weight mode - Between NORMAL, ALU and STATIC: No additional steps required.
-To have a recalculation done: Select the required weight mode.
-Check and/or edit rim or plane data when necessary.
-Rotate the wheel to the left plane WAP position and apply the weight.
-Rotate the wheel to the right plane WAP position weight and apply the weight.
-Perform a check spin check.
+Results recalculation.
+After Spinning a wheel it is possible to enter new rim data or select another weight mode.
+The results are recalculated automatically.
+Selecting another weight mode such as between NORMAL, ALU and STATIC no additional steps required either.